Continuous Combinatorics of Abelian Group Actions: Negative conditions for graph homomorphisms

-\begin{remn} Theorem~\ref{thm:negweight} generalizes to weighting functions $w \colon E(\Gamma) \to A$ for any abelian group $A$.
+\begin{remn} Theorem~\ref{thm:negweight} generalizes to weight functions $w \colon \tilde{E}(\Gamma) \to A$ for any abelian group $A$.
 In applying Theorem~\ref{thm:negweight} we frequently use a fixed weighting $w$ on the graph $\Gamma$ (that is, $w$ does not depend on $p$ and the $p$-cycle $\gamma$). \end{remn}

-The next example shows that we may use Theorem~\ref{thm:negweight} to give yet another proof that the continuous chromatic number of $\fzs$ is $>3$.
-Note that a chromatic $3$-coloring of $\fzs$ is equivalent to a graph homomorphism from $\fzs$ to $K_3$.
+The next example shows that we may use Theorem~\ref{thm:negweight} to give yet another proof that the continuous chromatic number of $\fzs$ is greater than $3$.
+Note that a proper $3$-coloring of $\fzs$ is equivalent to a graph homomorphism from $\fzs$ to $K_3$.

 \begin{exn} There is no continuous graph homomorphism $\varphi \signatureSep F(2^{\Z^2}) \to K_3$, where $K_3$ is the complete graph of size 3. \end{exn}

 \todo{Define trivial cycle}

 \begin{proof} We apply Theorem \ref{thm:negweight} with the weight function $w$ given in Figure~\ref{fig:K3-labeling}.
 Since $K_3$ contains no non-trivial $4$-cycles, we trivially have that $w$ assigns $0$ to every $4$-cycle.
 Now consider an odd integer $p > 1$ and consider a $p$-cycle $\gamma$.
 Between any two consecutive instances of the weight $1$ edge, there must be an even number of weight $0$ edges.
 Since $p$ is odd, it follows $w(\gamma) \neq 0$.
 Clearly also $|w(\gamma)| < p$ since $\gamma$ has length $p$ and must use at least one edge of weight $0$.
 Thus $w(\gamma)$ is not divisible by $p$.
 We conclude there is no continuous homomorphism to $K_3$. \end{proof}